jcylele/unity-ts/docs/Custom Components.md

 It's used in a panel to group different components or as the root container of a widget

-See more details in [Create A Panel](Create A Panel.md)
+See more details in [Create A Panel](./Create A Panel.md)

 ### Ui Bind Proxy

 this is a placeholder/container for a widget

-PS: all widgets are placed in ProjectRoot/Assets/Resources/UI/Prefabs/Widgets/
+PS: all widgets are placed in [Widgets](../Assets/Resources/UI/Prefabs/Widgets/)

 Click "Load Prefab" to preview the widget in editor